Take the Next Step

 Students should meet with a faculty advisor before enrolling and each semester thereafter.
 The faculty advisor can help you decide whether to pursue a Bachelor of Arts or Bachelor of Science degree.
 They can also help you plan your courses and recommend how you can use your electives to enhance your degree by earning a minor, certificate, or honors.

-View Bachelor of Arts in Geography or Bachelor of Science in Geography program information and degree requirements in the University Catalog.
-The links below identify required courses and potential electives for the BA and the BS in Geography.
+View Bachelor of Arts in Geography or Bachelor of Science in Geography program information and degree requirements in the Academic Catalog.
+The links below identify required courses and potential electives for the B.A. and the B.S. in geography.

 Complete the Admission application and list Geography as your intended major.